Brett-Tanner/Journal/2024/Sep_24.md

   - [] Cloudflare wiki
   - [] LMS & event site Dockerhub
     - And change the targets in code
-- [] Maybe add a UI to look at/search versions

 ### LMS